hazelnutcloud/eth-book/src/part-1-genesis/chapter-01-vision-emerges.md

 By January 2014, the Ethereum project was gaining momentum.
 The whitepaper had attracted talented developers and thinkers from around the world.
 The next challenge would be assembling this distributed group into a cohesive team and turning the theoretical framework into working code.

 The vision was clear: create a blockchain that could execute arbitrary programs in a trustless environment.
 The implications were staggering—everything from financial systems to governance structures could be rebuilt on this new foundation.
-But first, they would need to build the foundation itself.
+But first, they would need to build the foundation itself.[^5]

 <!-- WORD COUNT: 4,512 -->
 <!-- LAST UPDATED: 2024-01-15 -->